M4he/Linux/JACK/PA_through_JACK/MINIMAL.md

 [ -z `pidof jack-plumbing` ] && jack-plumbing -o ~/.config/jack/rules &
 exit
 ```
-Don't forget to `chmod +x ~/.config/jack/startup.sh`!
+Don't forget to `chmod +x` on the script!
-The `jackd` startup command is the same as in `~/.jackdrc` created by QJackCtl when  configured using the GUI.
+The `jackd` startup command is the same as in `~/.jackdrc` created by QJackCtl when  configured using the GUI. Ḿake sure the `-dhw` flag matches your hardware.

 Unfortunately, you still have to keep the Calf rack open as there is no command line option for it to be used without the GUI.